 I used my Weber Summit S-670 grill.
 It’s a large grill, to say the least.
 You don’t need to have such a big gas grill to make these ribs, but you do need one that’s big enough to hold the ribs and one that you can over indirect heat on.
 That means that the ribs need to sit away from the heat source.
 You want the spot where the ribs are to be around 250 F. And not much more.
 That’s essentially the same temperature as most people smoke ribs so you’re halfway there.

 Above you can see my initial setup.
 I had three burners lit: the two furthest to the right that you can see and the one under my smoke box.
 I filled the smoke box with apple wood pellets.
 If you don’t have a smoke box you can use a foil packet filled with wood chips.
 Just poke a few holes in it and put it over a lit burner.
 You’re not going to get a lot of smoke flavor, but a bit.
 Be happy with it.
-You can make up for it quite a bit by using a BBQ sauce that has a bit of smoke to it, like Weber’s smoky and thick hickory sauce.
+You can make up for it quite a bit by using a BBQ sauce that has a bit of smoke flavor to it.

 I found that my ribs were a bit too far away from my heat source (I was running around 200 F), so I moved them one burner to the right.
 I still only had the three rightmost burners lit.
 You can see my trusty oven thermometer in the picture.
 Get one (or two) and you’ll never regret it.

 Once you get your gas adjusted so your temperature is 225-250 F you don’t really have to mess with it any more.
 This was my first time doing this, so I had to tweak where I had the ribs and my burner settings.
 After that I nailed 250 F for hours without any adjustments.
 Now that I know the right placement and gas knob settings, I’ll be able to make these ribs again and again without any fuss at all.